 In most cases, jaw surgery is only appropriate for cases where the jaw itself is positioned incorrectly, since tooth problems can normally be corrected with orthodontics.
 A consultation with the doctor, an oral and maxillofacial surgeon in Miami, can help to determine whether jaw surgery would be an appropriate option in your situation.
 If a professional evaluation determines that you are a good candidate for orthognathic surgery, the doctor will form a treatment plan that includes your dentist and orthodontist to achieve a new tooth and jaw position that will provide you not only with good function but also greater health and an improved appearance.

 Types of Jaw Surgery

-Using comprehensive x-rays of your face as well as modern computer modeling, Dr. Arroyo will show you how he plans to approach your surgery.
+Using comprehensive x-rays of your face as well as modern computer modeling, the doctor will show you how he plans to approach your surgery.
 You’ll be able to see how the procedure will improve your bite and give you a basic idea of how you might look after recovery.
 During this session, you’ll learn which of the three types of orthognathic surgery will be used in your situation.

 Jaw Surgery FAQs